SerenityOS/serenity/CONTRIBUTING.md

 * Include commented-out code.
 * Write in C. (Instead, take advantage of C++'s amenities, and don't limit yourself to the standard C library.)
 * Attempt large architectural changes until you are familiar with the system and have worked on it for a while.

+## Pull Request Q&A

+### I've submitted a PR and it passes CI.
+When can I expect to get first reviewer feedback?

+While unadvertised PR's may get randomly merged by curious reviewers, you will have a much smoother time if you engage with the community on Discord.

+### If my PR isn't getting attention, how long should I wait before pinging one of the project reviewers?

+Ping them right away if it's something urgent!
+If it's less urgent, advertise your PR on Discord and ask if someone could review it.

+### Who are the project reviewers?

+The project reviewers at this time are @awesomekling, @linusg and @alimpfard.

+### Is there a policy for branches/PRs that haven't been touched in X days?
+Should they be closed?

+Yes, we have a "stalebot" that will mark untouched PR's as "stale" after 21 days, and close them after another 7 days if nothing happens.

+### Are there specific people to reach out to for different subsystems (e.g. Kernel, Browser, GUI, etc)?

+In theory, the best person to speak with is whoever wrote most code adjacent to what you're working on.
+In practice, asking in one of the development channels on Discord is usually easier/better, since that allows many people to join the discussion.

+### Is Discord the place to ask for review help, or is Github preferred?

+It's definitely better to ask on Discord.
+Due to the volume of GitHub notifications, many of us turn them off and rely on Discord for learning about review requests.